Umairican/Umairican/README.md

-### Welcome!
+### Hello!
 Please wipe your feet on the welcome mat and come on inside

 I would have made pastries if I knew you were coming.
 I am a data scientist who loves exploring data and fintech, and natural language processing.
 Please have a look at my projects and let me know what you think.